 Just as the literature and history of the settler colonies needs to be differentiated from the colonies of intervention, voluntary migration also raises its own related, but different issues.
 There are certainly the same issues of feeling dominated by another culture, of course, but the emphasis differs because the migrants have voluntarily placed themselves under the influence of that culture.
 In connection with this, the concern with displacement and the associated issues of rootlessness and identity are often very important.
 One of the responses to displacement and the separation from the original culture is often a desire to build up the nourish the culture within the new environment.
 There is therefore a key question of appropriation and abrogation which besets the migrant – complete abrogation of the dominant culture is impossible, but wholesale assimilation of its values can be welcomed or resisted.

 Many of these issues are directly relevant to the settlers colonising Australia and New Zealand, though of course there was initially little sympathetic engagement with the cultures the settlers found already established in those countries.
 However, our prime concern here is twentieth century immigration into Britain.
-While the expansion of the European Union has in the last couple of years seen large increases in the immigration of eastern Europeans, the diversity of cultures which now make up the United Kingdom is largely the result of immigration by people from the countries which were formally colonised by Britain, predominantly from India, Pakistan, Bangladesh (all part of India at the time of Empire), Africa and the Caribbean.
+While the expansion of the European Union in the 21st century saw large increases in the immigration of eastern Europeans, influencing the Brexit referendum, the diversity of cultures which now make up the United Kingdom is largely the result of immigration by people from the countries which were formally colonised by Britain, predominantly from India, Pakistan, Bangladesh (all part of India at the time of Empire), Africa and the Caribbean.
 Of course the further voluntary migration of black Caribbeans is yet another stage in their journey away from their beginnings in Africa.
 Equally, though, there has been the immigration of Asian-descended people from Africa and the Caribbean, who are descendants of indentured labourers and other workers which Britain brought from India to further its work in those colonies.

-One of the key social and political questions for Britain in the late twentieth century has been about its response to immigration, and this remains an inflammatory issue.
+One of the key social and political questions for Britain in the late twentieth and early twenty first centuries has been about its response to immigration, and this remains an inflammatory issue.
 Immigrants have not always been welcomed and racism has been a clear problem, while on the other hand Britain has in many ways comfortably assimilated a great deal of its incoming cultures.
-On the one hand, the government has decided in 2006 that the Commission for Racial Equality has done its job so well that it no longer needs to exist as a separate entity, but on the other hand racist killings still happen, the British National Party have made great strides in local elections in some areas of the country, and after the New York Twin Towers attacks, there has been a rise in tension with the Islamic community, culminating at the moment in the London transport bombings and the protests about the caricaturing of the prophet Mohammed in a Danish newspaper.
+On the one hand, the government has decided in 2006 that the Commission for Racial Equality had done its job so well that there was no need for it to exist as a separate entity.
+On the other hand racist killings still happen, the British National Party have made great strides in local elections in some areas of the country, and ther ise of UKIP forced the Brexit referedum.
+The ‘hostile envronment’ policies of the Conservative government led to the unjustified imprisonment and deportation of Windrush immigrants.
+After the New York Twin Towers attacks, there has been a rise in tension with the Islamic community, culminating in the London transport bombings, protests about the caricaturing of the prophet Mohammed in a Danish newspaper, the French magazine Charlie Hebdo and in English schools.

 Some of the difficulties faced by new arrivals in Britain are explored in ER Braithwaite’s novel To Sir With Love and in Wole Soyinka’s poem ‘Telephone Conversation’: